 I get over on the shoulder to inspect the damage.
 Holy Shit!
 The tire is literally shredded, it's nothing but four inch strips of rubber hanging from a punctured black matrix of nameless stuff.

 Call Triple A. Second time in three days.
 An hour later the big yellow truck pulls up.
 A toothless rail-thin old guy gets out, grinning happily, and tells me that my tires are sun-damaged.
 They've been sitting for too long and the heat has soaked the oils out of the rubber.
 They're all about to blow at any second.
 I need to instruct the tow truck man how to get the tricky spare out from under the Blazer.
 Once the tire is changed I drive straight to the tire place and get four more new tires.
-That is, after I've cued the guys at American Tire Co. about the Great Blazer Spare Tire Riddle.
+That's "OW!" four times.

 I must locate a smog shop, a Star Certified Service Center, one of those in cahoots with the smog-fighting money-sucking bureaucracy of the DMV.
 I pay for the smog test.
 The Blazer fails.
 How much, I ask, will it cost to fix it so that it passes the rigorous standards of our state's air-quality guardians?

 The Blazer needs a tune-up, a forward oxygen sensor, a rearward oxygen sensor and a catalytic converter."That would be about nine hundred and fifty dollars," answers the mechanic, whose name, Kelvin, is stitched onto his dark blue jump suit.
 Kelvin's wife/receptionist is named Tran.
 They're Vietnamese.